bullfrogsec/bullfrog/README.md

     # The egress policy to enforce.
 Valid values are `audit` and `block`.
     # Default: audit
     egress-policy:

+    # Enable this option to allow steps to execute commands with sudo.
+    # This is useful for workflows that require elevated privileges to perform certain tasks.
+    # Options: `true` (default) or `false`.
+    enable-sudo:
 ```

 <!-- end usage -->